pshields/cyber_ui/demo/guides/uncertainty_reduction.md

 2. Solicit from the user a ranked list of high-leverage uncertainty reductions to pursue
 3. Occasionally prompt the user to take action on the highest-leverage uncertainty reductions

+## Uncertainty in the system

+The user is not the only uncertain agent of interest.
+Systems can also benefit from modeling uncertainty.
+For example, a task management system could reduce its certainty about a task's priority over time.
+Eventually, when the system is uncertain enough about the task's priority that it deems it useful to collect fresh data , it could prompt the user to confirm or update the task's priority.
+This could prevent task priorities from becoming overly stale.